KiliLoje/Okamiden-dev-files/walkthrough.md

 Quite the long part
 - There's two Celestial Brush Techniques
 - There's a point of no return in this part, I don't know if you can come back to Agata forest or not.
 Time will tell.
-Anyways, all chests fromù the pagola are missable because of that
+Anyways, all chests from the pagoda are missable because of that
 - We unlock a new weapon : Tsumugari
 - The boss was quite easy after reading the guide, I got the cherry tree rank on my first try